-That is until they go outside and see their new roof in its entirety and notice that it really isn’t up-to-snuff.
-In fact, their new roof might even be worse than their old one.
-While bad roofing jobs aren’t extremely common, they can certainly occur from time-to-time.
+It’s unfortunate if you go outside to see your new roof in its entirety and notice that it really isn’t up-to-snuff.
+In fact, your new roof might even be worse than your old one.
+While bad roofing jobs aren’t extremely common, they can certainly occur from time to time.
 A bad roofing job will often be noticeable from the ground, but occasionally, you need to take a closer look to see whether or not your new roofing project was a success.

 With some bad roofing jobs, you may not be able to tell it was a poorly done project until later on.
 For example, the degree of storm damage your roof sustains may indicate whether or not the contractor did a good job.

 Sure, a decent storm can roll through and damage your shingles.
 Even the sturdiest, most well-built roof is susceptible to some damage if the storm is strong enough.
 But, if some bad weather comes through and your roof is the only one in the neighborhood that is damaged, something might be fishy.Most likely, some of the shingles weren’t nailed in properly, or the wrong roofing nail was used.
 This can be a pretty easy fix.
 If your roof is still under warranty, have the contractor come and take a look at the damage, and hopefully, he’ll make it right.

 2) Leaks Inside the Home